TomatenKuchenDEV/docs/docs/managebot/setup.md

 `/setup <Panel URL main/server list url> <API Key> [<Alias>] [default]`

+The panel main URL is the URL of the homepage of the panel, as such without parameters like `server/12345678` at the end.

+The bot supports HTTP as well as HTTPS panels - just make sure that the panels require a valid certificate when using HTTPS.
+If you don't have that, use HTTP without SSL.

 An "alias" refers to a single panel.
 With aliases you can use multiple Pterodactyl panels at the same time.
 If you don't use an alias, the bot will auto generate one for you.